AmitOmjeeSharma/AmitOmjeeSharma/README.md

 ### Thanks for visiting! 👋

-I'm always interested in opportunities involving **Data Analytics, Business Intelligence, SQL, Python, and Power BI**.
+I'm always interested in opportunities in **Data Analytics, Business Intelligence, SQL, Python, and Power BI**.

-Feel free to explore my repositories or connect with me.

-⭐ If you find my work interesting, consider starring a repository.
+If you find my work interesting, feel free to connect or ⭐ a repository.

 </div>